kenahoo/RHadoop-Wiki/How-to-contribute-to-this-project.md

-Place holder for How to contribute to this project
+###Contact
+If you would like to contribute to this project, please email david.champagne@revolutionanalytics.com.
+We are interested in help with any of the following:

+* Documentation
+* R Examples
+* Core code development